CharnelMouse/FPython/README.md

 The plan for this method is as part of allowing the user to ask the session to prune its dictionary.

 `here` and `,` work as normal. `create` currently only works at run time.
+`create` works a little differently to normal: it doesn't assign any memory.
+The value of `here` is therefore unchanged, and consecutive `create` calls point to the same memory position.
+As with words, the idea is to keep names/aliases and contents separate.